raft-tech/raft-tech.github.io/_posts/2022-07-02-Agile-Is-About-Measuring-Your-Turning-Radius.md

 ---
 layout: post
 title: "Agile is About Measuring Your Turning Radius, Not Your 0-60 Start Time"
-short_title: "The Real Meaning of Agile"
+short_title: "The Meaning of Agile"
 date: 2022-01-07
 categories: agile, devops, cicd, govtech
 featimg: /assets/images/featimage/devops__learn_tek.jpg